Comparison of Generative Learning Methods for Turbulence Surrogates: Experiments

 \section{Experiments}

-\subsection{Implementation details}
+\subsection{Implementation Details}

 In this work, we investigate VAE and DDPM as alternative generative learning approaches for turbulence modeling and compare them to the DCGAN turbulent flow generator developed in our previous work \cite{drygala2022generative}, where the implementation details can also be found.
 For the training of the VAE and the DDPM, the architecture proposed by \cite{kingma2013} and \cite{ho2020denoising}, respectively, was adopted.
 In particular, the VAE consists of an encoder and decoder of similar structure with seven hidden layers containing $\Sigma_{n=3}^9{2^n}$ neurons.
 We used a more advanced DDPM model with attention, which means it is combined with a transformer \cite{vaswani2023attentionneed} and shadowed by an Exponential Moving Average (EMA) model \cite{Karras2023AnalyzingAI}.
-Both, VAE and DDPM take images of size $m \times m, m\in \mathbb{N}^+ $ as input.
-Therefore, the images were pre-processed prior to training by removing excess white pixels in front of the static wake (150 pixels in the width directory) and by compressing them to a resolution of $512 \times 512$.
+The generative models require square images as input for training.
+The images were resized to a resolution of $m \times m, m\in \mathbb{N}^+$ pixels.
+For the flow-around-a-cylinder dataset, an additional pre-processing step removed 150 pixels in front of the static wake where the flow is laminar and no turbulence is present.
+This resizing did not alter the LES- or PIV-resolved scales and represented a purely computational adjustment to meet the input requirements of the neural networks.
+Only the first $5,000$ images of the cylinder dataset were considered for GAN training.
 Finally, all generative networks were built and trained with PyTorch \cite{pytorch2019}.
 A summary and comparison of the relevant training parameters, such as learning rate or effective batch size, of the three generative models investigated can be found in \cref{tab:implementdet}.
+At inference time, the input for all three generative models is a latent vector drawn from a simple prior distribution - here, the standard Gaussian - with the same dimensionality as during training (see \cref{tab:implementdet}).
+This latent vector is mapped by the trained generator to a turbulent flow field sample.
+In GANs and VAEs through a single forward pass, and in DDPMs through an iterative denoising process.
+Because training was performed without a temporal component, the generative models do not capture time dependencies but instead produce temporally independent state snapshots of turbulent flows.

-\subsection{Physics-based evaluation metrics}
+\subsection{Physics-based Evaluation Metrics}

-To numerically compare the results obtained by the considered generative models, we compute two metrics - the mean pixel values and the variance of the local fluctuating velocity magnitude $c(\xi,t)$ at point $\xi$ - in two areas immediately behind the cylinder, where the strongest statistical fluctuation of the velocities is given (see \cref{fig:300px_and_500px_lines}).
-For a detailed description and justification of why these metrics are appropriate for the test case of the flow around a cylinder, see our preliminary work \cite{drygala2022generative}.
-We performed the evaluations with $5,000$ images of the LES and $5,000$ images synthesized by the VAE, DCGAN, and DDPM, respectively.